Histopathology contact numbers are included in the Cellular Pathology contacts - click here.

 Certain specimen types are routinely referred to designated external consultants for a second clinical opinion.
 These are:

-Department of Cellular Pathology
+Cellular Pathology Department

 24 hours notice is required if tissue is to be sent for frozen section.
 This is to ensure that equipment and staff are available.
 The specimen must be brought directly to the laboratory and must be unfixed.
 Please telephone the laboratory (ext.
 4591) to inform them that the specimen is on its way.